 Target the steps you need to take, to make your product relevant again.
-This might mean marketing effort to re-position your product.
+This might mean a marketing effort to re-position your product.
 Or it could be process changes to better align with customers’ requirements or even development work.
 Set out a new road map to achieve these goals.

 You might be able to change things quickly and at low-cost.
 Or you might have a challenging task, justifying why significant business investment is needed.

 Write a business justification, to persuade stakeholders to invest in product or service improvements.
 Set out several scenarios.
 The ‘do nothing’ scenario typically shows the commercial situation deteriorating further, whilst one or two other scenarios provide options for improvement.

 Once you’ve agreed on a way forward, roll out new sales and marketing initiatives to sell the updated proposition.

 There’s no substitute for understanding your customers and your competitors.
 It’s fundamental to understanding the root cause of problems and creating plans to get things working again.